miyadaiku/miyadaiku-docs/doc/contents/en/guide/themes.rst

 ======================

 The theme is Python's package which contains the contents and design of the site.
-Files included in the theme are used to generate outputs just like regular contents in project.
+As regular project, ``contents`` directory, ``files`` directory and ``templates`` directory can be used to store contents and templates.

 :jinja:`<img src="{{page.path_to('/img/themes.png')}}" width=500px>`